UNLOCK THE MOBILITY OF EDUCATION DATA WITH PESC APPROVED STANDARDS

 EDEXCHANGE provides those that use, collect or exchange data with a consistent, reliable, open, cross-sector standardized option for data exchange.
 Whether institutions connect directly or use a third party service provider, EDEXCHANGE serves both, providing data exchange services for all educational needs.

 The EDEXCHANGE User Group established a Steering Committee in 2015, ultimately governed by the PESC Board of Directors, to administer more direct management, oversight and strategic planning of EDEXCHANGE.
 The Steering Committee is made up of nine PESC member representatives, is diverse, representing the various sectors across education, is semi-autonomous, and is responsible for the overall management and operation of EDEXCHANGE.

 >> THE CURRENT STATUS OF EDEXCHANGE?

 EDEXCHANGE is in pilot phase.
-In 2016, PESC called for pilot participants and the following six organizations that responded are all in some varying degree of progress within their respective pilots: California Community Colleges, Credentials Solutions, Educational Credential Evaluators, National Student Clearinghouse, Parchment, University of Phoenix.
+In 2016, PESC called for pilot participants and the following six organizations that responded are all in some varying degree of progress within their respective pilots: California Community Colleges System, Credentials Solutions, Educational Credential Evaluators, National Student Clearinghouse, Parchment, and the University of Phoenix.

 >> HOW MUCH DOES EDEXCHANGECOST?

 EDEXCHANGE seeks wide adoption.
-In order to achieve this mission, it is envisioned that EDEXCHANGE users would remit a nominal, annual subscription service fee allowing unlimited use of the service while general lookup would be free of charge.
+In order to achieve this mission and purpose, it is envisioned that EDEXCHANGE users would remit a nominal, annual subscription service fee allowing unlimited use of the service while general lookup would be free of charge.

 EDEXCHANGE User Group meetings are open to all PESC Members.
 Join the User Group calls held every other Thursday at 1pm EDT.